gavinyork/zephyr3d/doc/markdown/device.abstractdevice.beginframe.md

 ## Remarks

-All rendering call must occur between the [AbstractDevice.beginFrame()](doc/markdown/./device.abstractdevice.beginframe.md) and [AbstractDevice.endFrame()](doc/markdown/./device.abstractdevice.endframe.md) methods
+All rendering call must occur between the